robsontenorio/laravel-tdd-docs/README.md

 # WIP

-- Very first try, so there is no elegant solution implemeted.
+- Very first trying, so there is no elegant solution implemeted.
 - Improving english translations.

+# Package

+Make your tests as usual and include only the comments you need to generate the reports.

+Develop your software using TDD with clean workflow and get a bonus with zero effort: living docs.

-# About
+# Background

 TDD is a great way to develpe a software.
 The development workflow is clean and fluid.
 And, if you use the BDD approach  (Given, When, Then) to do it you have a good code readability, what give us a opportunity to documentate it very easely.

-# Background

 As we know [BEHAT](http://behat.org/en/latest/guides.html) uses BDD approach to write its tests (Given, When, Then).
 This is a great way to understand what happens to the software.